AmukthaGoteti/Python-and-DSA-with-Python/Projects/Project_3/README.md

 ---

-## Learning Outcomes

-By completing this project, you will be able to:

-- Analyze and detect hazards in combinational logic systems
-- Apply Python-based simulation to validate digital circuit behavior
-- Document logic evaluation, hazard detection techniques, and corrective strategies

----

 ## Project Description

 The **Hazard Detector and Simulator** accepts a Boolean function (expression or minterms), generates its truth table,simulates adjacent input transitions, and detects hazards caused by unequal propagation delays.